Skip to content

 Toby Graham

 OSHA loves acronyms and abbreviations.
-We’ve got one more to add to your bowl of alphabet soup: TRIR is yet another essential acronym that you should understand when it comes to your company’s safety record.
+We’ve got one more to add to your bowl of alphabet soup: TRIR is yet another essential acronym you should understand regarding your company’s safety culture and record.

 What is TRIR?